zarldev/goenums/README.md

 }
 ```

-For more examples, see the [examples](https://github.com/zarldev/goenums/tree/main/examples) directory.
+For more examples, see those used for testing in the [testdata](https://github.com/zarldev/goenums/tree/main/internal/testdata) directory.

 ### Mentions